 If successful, the molecule will be a first-in-class treatment that protects cartilage, tamps down inflammation and may later be tested in other joints.

-Dr. Petrigliano, who is also the head physician of the Los Angeles Kings professional hockey team and a physician for USC Athletics, says the center was built to bring a new, higher level of care to all athletes of all levels and all ages.
+The El Segundo center was built to bring a new, higher level of care to all athletes of all levels and all ages.

 The group includes orthopaedic surgeons and an interventional spine care doctor, who provide the broadest range of surgical and non-surgical treatments for orthopaedic injuries and pain and, in most cases, can offer patients non-surgical interventions before surgery.